brisvag/gibberify/README.md

     The standalone was generated with PyInstaller using the configuration file `gibberify.spec`.
     If you want to generate it yourself, just run `pyinstaller gibberify.spec` from the main directory (you will need pyinstaller installed).
-    PyInstaller does not work with python3.7 yet: use python3.6!

 # Usage